amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor.md

 ![debug.gif](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor/debug.gif)

-Now we just needed to find a way to draw textures in the screen, and there was a message on the Playdate Squad discord server that excited us a ton.
+Now we just needed to find a way to draw textures on the screen, and there was a message on the Playdate Squad discord server that excited us a ton.

 See you in the next adventure, Part 04: The Graphics.